 The species has low nutrient and water requirements as a result as been adapted to tropical environment.

-This species has been used for grazing in the past and it is currently used as a pest control strategy.
+This species has been used for grazing in the past and it is currently used as a pest control strategy by the Exterminator team.
 This is done by planting the grass alongside the cultivated crop.
 The grass is effective in keeping stemborer moths away from maize.

 Elephant grass also improves soil fertility and protects dry land from soil erosion.
 It can also be used for windbreaks and firebreaks.